Devops-noah/Backend/README.md

 │   │   │               │   ├── UtilisateurService.java           # Service for user-related operations
 │   │   │               │   ├── AnnonceService.java               # Service for annonces
 │   │   │               │   ├── VoyageService.java                # Service for voyages
-│   │   │               │   └── FiltreService.java                # Service for filtering
 │   │   │               ├── security/                             # Security configuration (if applicable)
 │   │   │               │   ├── JwtAuthenticationFilter.java      # JWT filter to validate tokens on requests
 │   │   │               │   ├── JwtTokenProvider.java             # Utility for generating and validating JWT tokens